UNITED STATES

 Related-Party Transactions

-Seaboard has investments in several non-consolidated affiliates to further its business strategies and partner with other entities that have expertise in certain industries and countries.
+Seaboard has investments in non-consolidated affiliates to further its business strategies and partner with other entities that have expertise in certain industries and countries.
 These investments are all accounted for using the equity method of accounting.
-Related-party transactions with these non-consolidated affiliates for product sales or services are identified on the statement of comprehensive income.
 As Seaboard conducts its agricultural commodity trading business with third parties, consolidated subsidiaries and non-consolidated affiliates on an interrelated basis, cost of sales on affiliate sales transactions cannot be distinguished without making numerous assumptions, primarily with respect to mark-to-market accounting for commodity derivatives.
-Purchases of raw materials or services from related parties included in Cost of sales were $
+Purchases of raw materials or services from related parties included in cost of sales were $

 Supplemental Cash Flow Information

-Non-cash investing activities for the six months ended July 1, 2023 included purchases of property, plant and equipment in accounts payable of $
+Non-cash activities for the six months ended June 29, 2024 and July 1, 2023, included capital expenditures of $

 Six Months Ended | ||||||||